Compulsive sexual behaviour disorder: ICD-11

-It has been argued that the CSBD diagnosis is not based upon sex research.

 DSM-5

 DSM-5 and DSM-5-TR have no such diagnosis.

-Different literature descriptions

-People with hypersexual disorder experience multiple, unsuccessful attempts to control or diminish the amount of time spent engaging in sexual fantasies, urges, and behaviors.
-Individuals may engage in sexual behaviors that they experience as compulsive, despite knowledge of adverse medical, legal, and/or interpersonal consequences, and may neglect social and recreational activities and role responsibilities.

-For a valid diagnosis of hypersexual disorder to be established, symptoms must persist for a period of at least 6 months and occur independently of mania or a medical condition.

 Treatment

-Medicines
+Medications

-As of end of 2019, FDA had approved no medicines for it.
+As of end of 2019, the US Food and Drug Administration (FDA) had approved no medications for it.

 Cognitive-behavioural perspective

 Some treatment guides suggest shame at the core of CSBD mechanism.
 The shame is associated with the cognitive schema of self-defectiveness, a feeling of social pain and isolation and functions in two ways.
 Firstly, chronic shame derived from social stigma or early traumatic experiences augments the soothing function of sexual behaviour.
 That makes sexual behaviour compulsive.
-And secondly, that excessive or inappropriate sexual behaviour, as it is considered socially unacceptable, causes extra shame and forms a self-sustaining cycle of CSBD.
+Secondly, excessive or inappropriate sexual behaviour, as it is considered socially unacceptable, causes extra shame and forms a self-sustaining cycle of CSBD.
 Therefore, treatment is primarily aimed at shame reduction and social reintegration.